An official website of the State of Oregon Learn How you know » (how to identify a Oregon.gov website) An official website of the State of Oregon »

 Institutions are responsible for administering the Sexual Misconduct Survey to all enrolled students at least once every two years, and posting summaries of the data collected on their website.
 They must also submit the summaries to the HECC.
 In addition to administering the Sexual Misconduct Survey, ORS 350.335-346 requires institutions of higher education to take steps to provide resources and annual prevention education to student and employees, to support students who have experienced sexual misconduct, and to annually report relevant data.
 These responsibilities include the following.

 The Sexual Misconduct Survey Council is charged with developing a biennial survey on the students’ experiences of sexual misconduct and institutional response at Oregon public and private higher education institutions.
-The survey will be made available to institutions at the beginning of the 2025-26 academic year.
-The Sexual Misconduct Survey Council convenes public meetings to conduct its work.
-The roster of current members of the Council is available here.
+In August 2025, the Council completed its legislative charge to develop the base 2025 Oregon Campus Sexual Misconduct Survey and implementation guidelines.
+View these documents below.
+Oregon institutions will have two years to administer the survey to their students for the first time.